-• Truck congestion and air quality challenges in San Bernardino and Riverside with convergence of rail lines and intermodal freight facilities.
+- Generally difficult environment for walking and cycling. - Truck congestion and air quality challenges in San Bernardino and Riverside with convergence of rail lines and intermodal freight facilities.

-- 1. Build on existing multimodal strategy to enhance rail, transit and shared-ride access to and from California State University San Bernardino (CSUSB) and UCR. - 2.
+- 1. Build on existing multimodal strategy to enhance rail, transit, and shared-ride access to and from CSUSB and UCR. - 2.
 Coordinate express transit/rail service between San Bernardino and Riverside County cities. - 3.
 Focus on north/south arterial operations and safety improvements for parallel facilities such as Riverside Avenue, Mt.
 Vernon Avenue, and Reche Canyon Road. - 4.
 Complete Divergent Diamond Interchange (DDI) at the I-215/University Avenue interchange in San Bernardino to accommodate continued CSUSB growth. - 5.
 Make strategic operational improvements to and/or reconstruct interchanges on I-215 between SR-60 and Orange Show Road to address bottlenecks. - 6.
 Implement managed-lane system on SR-91 in downtown Riverside. - 7.
 Build on substantial existing transit assets (e.g., move forward with SCORE program on multiple Metrolink lines-increasing frequency and improving service). - 8.
 Implement first/last mile transit connections (particularly from major destinations in downtown Riverside and San Bernardino to Metrolink stations). - 9.
 Work with South Coast Air Quality Management District (SCAQMD) and California Air Resources Board (CARB) to provide incentives for accelerating turnover of the truck fleets to zero-emission. - 10.
-Explore policies and methods to increase telework for commute trips.
+Explore policies and methods to increase work at home to decrease commute trips.